frozenpandaman/Tweext/README.md

     python convert.py your_filename.txt

-This will output ``your_filename.tw`` which can then be imported, read, and compiled by Twine into a .html story.
+This will output ``your_filename.tw`` which can then be imported, read, and compiled by Twine/Twee.
 Currently, the last word of every paragraph is converted into a link leading to the next paragraph.
+In the future, I hope to incorporate synctactic category identification (part-of-speech tagging) to create a better, smarter, more dynamic linking system.

-The [twee utility](https://github.com/tweecode/twee) can do this from the command line, so I plan to integrate this in the future.
+The [twee utility](https://github.com/tweecode/twee) can compile from the command line (an easier, more automatic alternative to using the Twine application/GUI), so I plan to integrate this in the future as well.

 ## A note